openvinotoolkit/openvino/docs/articles_en/openvino-workflow/torch-compile.rst

       optimized_model = torch.compile(converted_model, backend="openvino")

-Torchserve Integration
+TorchServe Integration
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Torchserve is a performant, flexible and easy to  use tool for serving Pytorch models in production.
-For more information on the details of Torchserve, you can refer to `Torchserve github repository. <https://github.com/pytorch/serve>`__.
-With OpenVINO ``torch.compile`` integration into Torchserve you can serve
+TorchServe is a performant, flexible and easy to  use tool for serving PyTorch models in production.
+For more information on the details of TorchServe, you can refer to `TorchServe github repository. <https://github.com/pytorch/serve>`__.
+With OpenVINO ``torch.compile`` integration into TorchServe you can serve
-Pytorch models in production and accelerate them with OpenVINO on various Intel hardware.
-Detailed instructions on how to use OpenVINO with Torchserve are available in `Torchserve examples. <https://github.com/pytorch/serve/tree/master/examples/pt2/torch_compile_openvino>`__
+PyTorch models in production and accelerate them with OpenVINO on various Intel hardware.
+Detailed instructions on how to use OpenVINO with TorchServe are available in `TorchServe examples. <https://github.com/pytorch/serve/tree/master/examples/pt2/torch_compile_openvino>`__

 Support for Automatic1111 Stable Diffusion WebUI
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++